wp-plugins/easing-slider/readme.txt

 5. Simply click a slide to edit its individual settings.
 This is the panel you will see.

 == Changelog ==

+= 2.1.4.1 =
+* Added dashicon to top-level menu.
+* Fixed admin menu styling bug when Easing Slider “Pro” was active and using WordPress v3.8+.
+* Updated plugin translations .pot file.

 = 2.1.4 =
 * Fixed bug that broke media uploader in WordPress v3.9.